 Favour Garuba, Nigeria

 Recent graduate Favour Garuba is the recipient of a fellowship from the prestigious honor society Phi Kappa Phi.
-PKP awards the grants to members who are starting their first year of graduate or professional study.
-Garuba, who received her bachelor’s in health sciences May 19, will be entering Washington University School of Medicine in St. Louis in the fall on a full scholarship.
+PKP awards grants to members who are starting their first year of graduate or professional study.
+Garuba, who received her bachelor’s in health sciences on May 19, will be entering Washington University School of Medicine in St. Louis in the fall on a full scholarship.

 Garuba was active in community service during her undergraduate years including spearheading the Phi Kappa Phi book drive for Autism Awareness month in April where students collected over 300 books for The Learning Center for Exceptional Children in Clifton, New Jersey.

-She was thrilled when she found out that she was selected for fellowship.
+She was thrilled when she found out that she was selected for the fellowship.
 “Once I read the email, I felt grateful, honored, and humbled,” and she felt like a load was lifted off her shoulders, “All I could really say was ‘thank God.’”

-Lynne Alleger, associate faculty member in the Academic Success Center and president of Caldwell’s chapter of PKP, worked closely with Garuba on the project.
+Lynne Alleger, an associate faculty member in the Academic Success Center and president of Caldwell’s chapter of PKP, worked closely with Garuba on the project.
 “Even with mid-terms looming and graduation quickly approaching, Favour was always ready and willing to meet, make suggestions, and coordinate with our book drive recipient.”

 Alleger is also proud of the other student leaders, Chennelle Lawrence, Roksana Korbi and Anwar Khalil for “their diligence in getting the book drive off the ground in a very short period of time and securing a very grateful recipient…all of the young women were more than motivated to meet with me and get the ball rolling on our agendas.”